CongducPham/LowCostLoRaGw/gw_full_latest/scripts/rak2245-rak831/README.md

 Downlink messages
 -----------------

-As only UDP uplink data and uplink stats are disabled in the modified version of `lora_pkt_fwd` and replaced by LoRaWAN cloud scripts, all the other features, and especially the downlink (including join procedure) feature and GPS position, are preserved.
+As only UDP uplink data and uplink stats are disabled in the modified version of `lora_pkt_fwd` and replaced by LoRaWAN cloud scripts, all the other features, and especially the downlink (including join procedure for OTAA) feature and GPS position, are preserved.

 GPS position
 ------------